dataspecer/ds-wdoi/source/preprocessing/README.md

 - The language option denotes that it transforms and includes only `aliases`, `descriptions` and `labels` in the selected languages.
 - Each time entity ids are used, it transformes them into numeric values to reduce the number of strings inside application that further processed the data.
   - The application needs to know whether the ids are of a class or of a property.
-- The extraction of constraints contain:
-  - general constraints:
-    - property scope - allowed placement usage - main value, qualifier, reference
-    - allowed entity types - the property can be used on certain entity types - for us only Item is main focus
-    - conflicts with - contains a map of property: [ids] which denotes that if the property is used, the property from the constraint cannot be used or cannot be used with the given values
-    - item requires statement - the negation of conflicts with
-    - subject type
-  - type based constraints - so far I extracted the constraints for properties of type item
-    - value type
-    - none of/ one of - codelists that point to any item from the wikidata
-    - inverse - property, exactly one or nothing
-    - symmetric - whether the property is symmetric
-- What might be a good idea to add?
-  - exact match (external ontology mapping)
-  - external subproperty of (external ontology mapping)
-  - external superproperty of (external ontology mapping)
-  - part of / has parts?
-  - facet of
-  - constraints for other types than item

-- For classes it extracts:
+- For classes it includes:
+  - aliases
   - labels
   - descriptions
   - instance of values
   - subclass of values
   - properties for this type
   - equivalent class (external ontology mapping)
-- For properties it extracts
+- For properties it includes:
+  - aliases
   - labels
   - descriptions
   - datatype